Axway/open-banking-docs/content/en/docs/Overview/_index.md

 This section provides a general overview of the architecture.
 The goal is to provide customers with a complete understanding of what the solution provides, how the components are integrated, and how the solution is deployed.
 The document includes:

 * A [solution overview](/docs/overview/solution) that describes the solution features.
-* An [integration architecture](/docs/overview/integration) that shows a number of different flows.
+* An [functional architecture](/docs/overview/integration) that shows a number of different flows.
 * A [technical view](/docs/overview/technical) of the Kubernetes architecture and component deployment.

 This section does not describe: